iranziprince01/quickMeal_App/README.md

 ## Getting Started

-To run the Quick Meal app locally, follow these steps:
+To run the quickMeal_App locally, follow these steps:

 1. Clone this repository: